codefellows/sea-w31-uge/README.md

 QUestions:10
-2. I really liked learning the process of what Git is 3.I would like a little more time to figure out the steps
+2. I really liked learning the process of what Git is 3.I would like a little more time to figure out the steps It is the next day and I am doing this again to practice.